shariq1989/cookbook/content/recipe/jerk_chicken_fricassee.md

 +++
-title = "Jerk Chicken Friscassee" date = "2020-01-29"
+title = "Jerk Chicken Fricassee" date = "2020-01-29"
-description = ""
-tags = [
+description = "You will love this jerk chicken fricassee, also called Jamaican brown stew.
+It gets its name from the rich, brown color of the dish." tags = [
     "entree",
 ]
-#thumbnail= "images/JerkChickenFricasse.jpg"
+thumbnail= "images/jerkchickenfricasse.jpeg"
 +++

 Servings: 6 <!--more-->